4 Reasons Why Page Speed Impacts Website SEO Rankings & Conversions

 - Matt McGee, Search Engine Land, It’s Official: Google Now Counts Site speed as a Ranking Factor, April 2010

 - 5 Reasons Why Responsive Web Design Is Essential To Your Internet Marketing Strategy

 - 7 Reasons Why Mobile Friendly Websites Are Essential For Online Marketing

-- Google’s Mobile-First Index and Its SEO Impacts
+- Gold Mango Design, Prepare for Google’s Mobile-First Indexing Change: Website and SEO Impacts

 Gold Mango Design LLC. helps small and medium businesses reach more customers with digital marketing services.
 Our digital marketing services include Responsive or Mobile Friendly Web Design, Web Development, SEO or Search Engine Optimization, Google AdWords Pay-Per-Click marketing & Digital Marketing Consulting services.
 Contact us at https://goldmangodesign.com